EricZinda/docsproto/PrototypeTODO.md

         - automatically copy files
         - Do link fixup
     - Build TOC properly
-    -
+      - START HERE: It doesn't link properly if you click on it.
+Need to strip ".md"?
 - Goal Build the current docs using the new process
     - Do the build in a way that allows versioning
     - Include all the current stuff
     - Include an index
     - TODO:
         - How does versioning work?